Dog Bite Lawyers in Oakville, MO

 Oakville, MO Personal Injury Lawyers

 Dog Bite Lawyers in Oakville, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Oakville, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is crucial to find experienced legal representation ASAP after a dog attack.
-As personal injury lawyers, Halvorsen Klote has helped clients in Oakville, MO and beyond fight insurance companies to get the compensation they deserve.
+It is essential to find experienced legal counsel as soon as possible after an accident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Oakville, MO and throughout Missouri and Illinois fight insurance companies to get the compensation they deserve.
 If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Oakville, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

 How Common Are Dog Bites?

 Based on reporting from the American Veterinary Medical Association, there are over four and a half million dog bites each year across the country.
-Dog bites can carry expensive medical costs, as medical assistance can quickly add up to tens of thousands of dollars.
-Every day, nearly 1,000 people seek emergency medical treatment for serious dog bites, and the average dog bite-related hospital stay is $18,200.
+These injuries are associated with high medical expenses, as medical assistance can quickly add up to tens of thousands of dollars.
+Every day, almost 1,000 people go to an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.

-Do I Have a Dog Bite Case in Oakville, MO?
+How to Know if You Have a Dog Bite Claim in Oakville, MO

-If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
-The answer depends on your unique situation:
+If you have been bitten by a dog, you may be thinking about if you have a case for legal action.
+The answer depends on the circumstances surrounding the bite:

-- The extent of your damages — In order to have a valid claim, your injuries must be significant enough to warrant medical attention.
-This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries such as post-traumatic stress disorder.
+• Severity of your injuries — If you want to have a valid claim, your injuries your injuries have to have resulted in financial damages.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries like emotional distress.
 It's harder to get compensation for small injuries like bruises or scrapes .

-- The specifics of the attack — If you were attacked while lawfully on public or private property, you may have a case.
-But, if you were there illegally or threatened the dog or their owner, you may not have a case.
+• Circumstances surrounding the bite — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
+But, if you were trespassing or threatened the dog or their owner, you may not have a case.

-- Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help find the policy you need.
+• Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
+If not, you may need some "creative lawyering" to help locate the policy you need.

-- Dog bite laws — The validity of your claim is, at least to a degree, based on local and state law.
-Generally, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by someone else's dog if:
+• Dog bite laws — The validity of your claim is, at least to a degree, based on local and state law.
+Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:

-If you are unsure whether or not you have enough to make a claim, you should discuss your case with a qualified Oakville, MO dog bite lawyer.
-They can evaluate the specifics of your case and advise you on your best options for compensation.
+If you are unsure whether or not you have a viable case for legal action, you need to speak to a qualified Oakville, MO dog bite lawyer.
+They can evaluate the specifics of your case and advise you on what the best path forward is.

-What Should I Do if I'm Bit by a Dog in Oakville, MO?
+What to Do After a Dog Bite in Oakville, MO?

-- Obtain evidence — While you're still at the scene, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Get the contact info of the dog's owners and any witnesses you can, without getting into an argument with the owner.
+• Gather evidence — As soon as you can afterwards, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the contact info of the dog's owners and any witnesses you can, but do not start an argument with the owner.

-- Get medical treatment — Even if the bite doesn't seem significant, you need to get evaluated by a doctor or other medical professional.
-Dog bites often lead to infection, and shots or medications may be necessary to get you fully healthy.
+• Seek medical treatment — Even if you don't think your injuries are significant, it's important to get checked out by a healthcare professional.
+Dog bites can be prone to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
 Additionally, you'll need proof that you were injured in order to receive a financial recovery.

-- Report the attack — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
-This can help to ensure that the dog is observed to see if they're a danger to others, and that there is an official record of the incident to show the insurance company.
+• Report the incident — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the attack to corroborate your story.

-- Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
-Be wary of accepting a settlement before you speak to an attorney, as it may not fully cover the costs of your medical bills and other expenses.
+• Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
+Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-- Schedule a consultation with a personal injury lawyer — A lawyer who specializes in injury claims can help you to understand your legal rights and options.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you deserve for your dog bite injury in Oakville, MO.
+• Schedule a consultation with a personal injury lawyer — A lawyer who specializes in dog bite cases can help you to understand your legal rights and options.
+They can look into the details of your case and help you to determine the true value of your dog bite injury in Oakville, MO.

 How a Dog Bite Lawyer in Oakville, MO Can Help